18vijayb/TwitchChatVideoRenderer/README.md

 How to use (only linux machines):
 1. [Install FFmpeg](https://ffmpeg.org/download.html).
 I prefer using [homebrew](https://brew.sh/).
 Simply `brew install ffmpeg`
 2. Python interpreter and pip.
 Install dependencies with `pip install -r requirements.txt`
 3. Twitch dev credentials - client-id and client-secret - from [here](https://dev.twitch.tv/console/apps/).
 Make an account, create a dummy app, and grab the credentials.
+FYI: These credentials allow you to download ANY VOD chat.

 `python TCVR.py --help for more detailed info`